pytorch/pytorch/README.md

 PyTorch is a community driven project with several skillful engineers and researchers contributing to it.

 PyTorch is currently maintained by [Adam Paszke](https://apaszke.github.io/), [Sam Gross](https://github.com/colesbury) and [Soumith Chintala](http://soumith.ch) with major contributions coming from 10s of talented individuals in various forms and means.
-A non-exhaustive but growing list needs to mention: Sergey Zagoruyko, Adam Lerer, Francisco Massa, Andreas Kopf, James Bradbury, Zeming Lin, Yuandong Tian, Guillaume Lample, Marat Dukhan, Natalia Gimelshein
+A non-exhaustive but growing list needs to mention: Sergey Zagoruyko, Adam Lerer, Francisco Massa, Andreas Kopf, James Bradbury, Zeming Lin, Yuandong Tian, Guillaume Lample, Marat Dukhan, Natalia Gimelshein.

 Note: this project is unrelated to [hughperkins/pytorch](https://github.com/hughperkins/pytorch) with the same name.
 Hugh is a valuable contributor in the Torch community and has helped with many things Torch and PyTorch.